ds4dm/ecole/README.rst

    conda activate ecole
-   conda config --append channels conda-forge conda config --set channel_priority strict
+   conda config --append channels conda-forge conda config --set channel_priority flexible

 *Note: this environment contains tools to build ecole and scip, format code, test, generate documentation etc. These are more than the dependencies to only use Ecole.*